Geraldine Laybourne: Nickelodeon (1980–1996)

-In 1980, Laybourne was hired as a program manager at Nickelodeon, a year-old network, where she initiated the focus-group approach to programming.
+In 1980, Laybourne was hired as a program manager at Nickelodeon, a year-old network with only five employees, where she initiated a focus-group approach to programming.

 Laybourne was one of the first people to focus on television programming for kids.
 She spent 15 years at Nickelodeon, taking over the management of the network, and started accepting advertising for the network, in 1984.

 Laybourne and her team were responsible for creating and building the Nickelodeon brand, launching Nick at Nite and expanding the network by establishing it in other countries, developing theme parks and creating Nickelodeon magazine, movie, toy and publishing divisions.

 Under her leadership, Nickelodeon became the top-rated 24-hour cable programming service and won Emmy Awards, Peabody Awards, CableACE Awards and Parents' Choice Awards.
 The network had a 40% profit margin and explosive growth every year.

-Laybourne built Nickelodeon into the first global television network to profit from selling advertising targeted towards children.
-Her programming approach, which made a point of talking to children as equals, built the tiny cable network, which had only five employees in 1980, into an $8 billion business.
+By the time she left Nickelodeon in 1996, it was an $8 billion business.